 “I just bet he will!” agreed Omasu in excitement.
 She was already pulling up the hinged counter segment and emerging.
 “Let me run talk to him!”

-While she carried out her stated intention, Sano realized with an odd feeling why Hajime had practically announced to the entire store that what they had with them was a real ghost.
-There were only two other visitors at the moment, and although one (the woman that had thrown Sano that look as she entered) had been browsing the books on crystal healing and the other the jewelry, it appeared that by some chance they were both necrovisual.
+While she carried out her stated intention, Sano realized with an odd feeling why Hajime had practically announced to the entire store that a real ghost accompanied them.
+There were only two other visitors at the moment, and although one (the sympathetic woman from outside) had been browsing the books on crystal healing and the other the jewelry, it appeared that by some chance they were both necrovisual.
 And the moment Omasu was gone, they converged on Hajime without even any polite pretense, demanding to know about the ghost.

 Admittedly Hajime handled it very well, never dropping a hint that they’d brought the ghost here because they couldn’t even begin to communicate with it or, almost, affect it in any way.
 He made it seem, instead, without actually saying so, that he was doing Aoshi a favor by giving him the opportunity to interact with an actual ghost.
 He didn’t mention Sano at all.

-Of course this was all only natural; an exorcist’s reputation could be significantly boosted by a situation like this, and Hajime would be an idiot not to take advantage of it.
-Logically Sano didn’t blame him, and also reminded himself that Hajime was helping him out for free when he might have been working on a paying job — but it was no less annoying for that.
+Of course this was only natural; an exorcist’s reputation could be significantly boosted by a situation like this, and Hajime would be an idiot not to take advantage of it.
+Logically Sano didn’t blame him, and also reminded himself that Hajime was helping him out for free when he might have been working on a paying job — but it annoyed him no less for that.

-And what made it worse was that it wasn’t even Sano Hajime was taking advantage of, but, rather, the ghost haunting him.
+Worse, it wasn’t even Sano Hajime was taking advantage of here, but, rather, the ghost haunting him.
 Sano was accessory to the actual person Hajime was using to enhance his professional reputation.
-What the two eager necrovisuals made of the angry young man emitting the same energy that surrounded the purported ghost, Sano did not know.
+What the two eager necrovisuals made of the angry young man emitting the same energy that surrounded the purported ghost, Sano couldn’t guess.
 Maybe he was lucky and they didn’t see red.
 In any case, taking cue from Hajime, they largely ignored him.

 Even as they headed for the office in back, they could hear her starting to make calls to cancel all of her employer’s existing appointments.
 These probably amounted to no more than two, knowing Aoshi, but even so Sano felt a little bad about displacing them.
 Not nearly as bad as he would have if he hadn’t been haunted by a ghost he couldn’t get rid of and an exorcist that clearly regarded said ghost with far more interest than he did Sano.
 It would be nice to get this all dealt with.